-Just saw a great tweet?
-Love what you just read and want to share it with others by repeating (retweeting, aka RT) the tweet?
+Just see a great tweet?
+Want to share it with others by reposting, AKA retweeting or RTing, that tweet?
 Cool!
-You're getting the hang of Twitter.
-Now do me a favor, and DON'T TOUCH THAT RT ICON!
+Sounds like you're getting the hang of how to tweet on Twitter.
+Now do me a favor, and don't touch that retweet button!

 How to Manually Retweet in 4 Easy Steps